BRPD officer shot while responding to domestic dispute; Two people detained

 BATON ROUGE - A police officer was shot in the leg Monday evening while responding to a domestic altercation at an apartment complex off Nicholson Drive.

-Authorities were dispatched just before 8 o'clock Monday night to the 900 block of Geranium Street, located off Nicholson Drive about one block north of LSU's campus.
+Authorities were dispatched just before 8:00 Monday night to the 900 block of Geranium Street, located off Nicholson Drive about one block north of LSU's campus.

-Video from the scene shows a police officer limping with assistance to an ambulance which then drove away.
-Sources have confirmed a police officer was shot in the leg and is in stable condition.
+Video from the scene shows a police officer limping with assistance to an ambulance.
+Sources have confirmed a police officer was shot in the leg and was taken to a local hospital for treatment where he remains in stable condition.

-BRPD spokesperson L'Jean McKneely says the incident stemmed from a domestic altercation involving a male and female, both of whom have been detained.
-Sgt.
-McKneely says investigators believe the male suspect shot the officer.
-However, police say there may have been more than two people inside of the apartment at the time of the shooting.
+BRPD Sgt.
+L'Jean McKneely says the incident stemmed from a domestic dispute involving a man and a woman, both of whom have been detained.
+McKneely says investigators believe the man shot the officer.

-At this time, it's believed that no officers ever fired a weapon, police say.

 Officials say responding to domestic disputes can be some of the most dangerous calls for law enforcement.